bhagyesh1/sample-angular-app/README.md

 #Jenkins: Schedule – Build Periodically – Parameters

 #A Job in Jenkins can be scheduled for periodical builds in a declarative pipeline i.e. Jenkinsfile using a string in a cron-style syntax (with minor differences) #defined in the triggers directive, for example triggers{cron('0 */3 * * *')}.

-#This note shows the examples of how to build Jenkins jobs and multi-branch pipelines periodically and how to schedule Jenkins jobs with parameters.